|JD Edwards EnterpriseOne Applications Capital Asset Management Implementation Guide

 Equipment Work Order Time Entry (Smartphone and Tablet)

 These applications require system administrator configuration before they are available to individual users.
 Contact your system administrator to determine whether these applications are available for use.

-Additionally, see the topic Manage Equipment Mobile Applications in the JD Edwards EnterpriseOne Applications Mobile Enterprise Applications Implementation Guide.
+Additionally, see the following topics in the JD Edwards EnterpriseOne Applications Mobile Enterprise Applications Implementation Guide:

 |Work with Equipment Master||W1701A||Equipment Information (G1311), Equipment Master||Complete the header information and, optionally, narrow the search by completing fields in the query-by-example (QBE) row.|